Gender and development: Gender and microfinance

 Women have been identified by some development institutions as a key to successful development, for example through financial inclusion.
 Microcredit is giving small loans to people in poverty without collateral.
 This was first started by Muhammad Yunus, who formed the Grameen Bank in Bangladesh.
-Studies have showed that women are more likely to repay their debt than men, and the Grameen Bank focuses on aiding women.
+Studies have shown that women are more likely to repay their debt than men, and the Grameen Bank focuses on aiding women.
 This financial opportunity allows women to start their own businesses for a steady income.
 Women have been the focus of microcredit for their subsequent increased status as well as the overall well-being of the home being improved when given to women rather than men.

 There were numerous case studies done in Tanzania about the correlation of the role of SACCoS (savings and credit cooperative organization) and the economic development of the country.
 The research showed that the microfinance policies were not being carried out in the most efficient ways due to exploitation.
 One case study went a step further to claim that this financial service could provide a more equal society for women in Tanzania.

 While there are such cases in which women were able to lift themselves out of poverty, there are also cases in which women fell into a poverty trap as they were unable to repay their loans.
 It is even said that microcredit is actually an "anti-developmental" approach.
 There is little evidence of significant development for these women within the 30 years that the microfinance has been around.
 In South Africa, unemployment is high due to the introduction of microfinance, more so than it was under apartheid.
 Microcredit intensified poverty in Johannesburg, South Africa as poor communities, mostly women, who needed to repay debt were forced to work in the informal sector.